ccnmtl/mediathread/CONTRIBUTING.md

     `master` branch.
 * Create your patch, **including appropriate test cases**.
 * Make commits of logical units.
-* Run `make jenkins` to make sure the code passes all validation, flake8, jshint and unit tests
+* Run `make jenkins` to make sure the code passes all validation, flake8, eslint and unit tests
 * Make sure your commit messages are in the proper format.

 ## <a name="submit"></a>Submitting Changes